 List of Benefits

-v With paid membership, the option of a substantially discounted subscription to the journal SHAW: The Annual of Bernard Shaw Studies, which also brings online access through JSTOR.
-Generally, it is published in the late fall.
+v With paid membership, the option of a substantially discounted subscription to the bi-annual journal SHAW, which also brings online access through JSTOR.
+Generally, it is published in June and December.
 See www.psupress.org/Journals/ jnls_shaw.html.

 v Eligibility for and opportunity to contribute to whatever travel and research grants and prizes the ISS offers to encourage the study of Shaw and his circle.

 v A discount of at least $25 on the registration fee for specified ISS conferences & other selected ISS events.

 v 40% discount on the University Press of Florida Shaw Series books.
 See www.upf.com/seriesresult.asp?ser=gbshaw.
 A purchase code is given to members.

 v Access to the ISS website at www.shawsociety.org, a homepage that will keep everyone informed of relevant activities and provide links to valuable research tools, such as bibliographies, chronologies, and databases.
 Access to a members’ page (by password only) where more private information is linked.

 v The latest news on Shaw doings via email, newsletters, and a Shaw blog—such as upcoming conferences, symposia, and other meetings; theater and book notices; theater and book reviews; editorials; and much more.
 Serves as a listserv that invites participation.
 The blog is at gbs.shawsociety.org.
 Email is email@example.com.
 And the ISS homepage leads you to many links that encourage interaction.

 v The right to vote in ISS elections and referendums and the right to hold elected and appointed office and to serve on committees.